 **The graduation rate is for first-time, full-time undergraduate degree- or certificate-seeking students who began studies in Fall 2012 and is calculated based on the percentage of students earning their degree or certificate within 150% of the normal time for program completion.1

 Bellevue, WA 98007

-Student Review: “I attended the psychology program on the Bellevue campus of Eastern Washington University.
+Student Review: “I attended the Psychology program on the Bellevue campus of Eastern Washington University.
 The program was great because it allowed me to work a full time job during the day, and attend my classes in the evening, as the professors flew in from the main campus for the once a week classes.
-The one challenging thing about this was communication with professors had to be done mainly over e-mail, so when needing additional help, the time was very limited as they were only on campus for a few hours a day.
+The one challenging thing about this was communication with professors had to be done mainly over email, so when needing additional help, the time was very limited as they were only on campus for a few hours a day.
 It was a very self-regulated program, and there were limited online classes, which was disappointing because I prefer online.
 The professors were all very approachable and even worked with me when I went through some troubling times to ensure I not only passed my classes but did very well in them.
-The one thing I would improve would be to have the professors on the campus for longer so students could meet with them more easily. ” – Student at Easter Washington University at Bellevue
+The one thing I would improve would be to have the professors on the campus for longer so students could meet with them more easily. ” – Student at Eastern Washington University

 University of Washington

 Seattle, WA, United States